galaxyproject/admin-training/sessions/14-ansible/ex1-intro-ansible.md

 * Start the server with `sh ./run.sh --daemon`

-If you want you can tail the log file and watch everything unfold.
+If you want you can tail the `paster.log` file and watch everything unfold.
 Once the server has finished configuring itself, try and connect to it in a web browser on port 8080 (`localhost:8080`)

 If you see a Galaxy interface, everything worked!
 Now you can move on with learning about Ansible.